Close-up of a man wearing a blue and white beach shirt holding an open newspaper

 Reporting the news comes at a price, as attacks on press freedom and independent media are intensifying.
 In an unprecedented year, at least 124 journalists and media workers were killed in 2024.
 The most dangerous region for media workers was Gaza.

-Learn about the multitude of journalism organisations that work hard to protect press freedom, uphold the industry's integrity, and protect journalists who are faced with threats and violence simply for exposing the truth.
+Press freedom organisations work hard to uphold the industry's integrity, combat censorship, and protect journalists who face threats and violence simply for exposing the truth.

 Infographic entitled 'World Map of the Freedom of the Press Status 2017' Using the colours red, yellow, and green the map displays which countries have a free press, which are partly free, and which have no press freedom at all.